Magic Leap One’s first big game is another Angry Birds; here’s what it’s like

 It’s kind of interesting that Apple’s main ARKit 2 demo and Magic Leap’s first full title are slingshot games, but I guess you find what works and move from there.

-The title isn’t ground-breaking by any means in terms of enabling some sort of futuristic AR use case, but what felt most unique was how familiar it felt.
+The title isn’t ground-breaking by any means in terms of enabling some sort of futuristic AR use case, but perhaps the most unusual thing about it was how familiar it felt.
 Part of that is obviously the IP with Angry Birds but it’s also a game that doesn’t ask you to freestyle too much and doesn’t give you a world of options.
 It felt like a mobile game, if only one that allowed you to visualize the mobile content overlaid on the world in front of you.

 You learn to deal with limitations like field-of-view and there does seem to be a lot developers can do to minimize that being the only thing you focus on.
 It’s kind of bizarre that Magic Leap didn’t actually ship the headset with more content like this because the short demos that came onboard the One Creator’s Edition really didn’t sell it too well.
 Fortunately, the device is definitely a developer’s edition and it seems that even by the company’s developer conference next month, more content seems to be on the way from partners like Resolution Games and Rovio who have been building this title since January as an early partner of Magic Leap.